matze/wastebin/README.md

 {"path":"/Ibv9Fa.rs"}
 ```

-To retrieve the raw content, make a GET request on the `/api/entries/:id` route,
+To retrieve the raw content, make a GET request on the `/:id` route and an
-with `:id` being the identifier _without_ the file extension.
-You also have
+accept header value that does not include `text/html`.
+You also have _one_
-_one_ minute to make a DELETE request on the same route to delete the entry.
+minute to make a DELETE request on the `/api/entries/:id` route to delete the
+entry.
 After that, an entry will only be deleted after a set expiration time.

 ### Paste from clipboard